 Our emotions around money are powerful.
-Many people decided to sell their stock on that fateful day, locking in their losses.
-Had they simply done nothing they could have achieved a positive return that year.
+Many people decided to sell their stocks on that fateful day, locking in their losses.
+Had they done nothing, they could have achieved a positive return that year.

 I'm purposely excluding the link to the referenced article because the author has one motivation, and that is to sell subscriptions to the many market timing products he offers.
 Timing services are an easy sell during volatile markets because of our emotions.
 We want to believe timing is possible so that we can enjoy market returns without the downside risk.

 However, timing the market is impossible.
-Countless individuals have tried and no one has successfully found a consistent system for timing the market.
-In fact, you're more likely to experience inferior returns in attempts to time the market than if you simply buy and hold and accept market risk.
+Countless individuals have tried, and no one has successfully found a consistent system for timing the market.
+You're more likely to experience inferior returns in attempts to time the market than if you buy and hold and accept market risk.
 As an example, the S&P 500 returned 9.81% annualized from 1990 through 2017.
-However, if you missed the 25 best single performance days over this time period, your annualized return drops to 4.53%.
-Keep in mind, 25 days over this time period represents 0.37% of the entire available trading days (using an average 251 trading days annually).
-Do you really trust a timing system to accurately predict these unknowns?
+However, if you missed the 25 best single performance days over this period, your annualized return drops to 4.53%.
+Keep in mind, 25 days over this period represents 0.37% of the entire available trading days (using an average of 251 trading days annually).
+Do you trust a timing system to predict these unknowns accurately?

 Separately, when did it become acceptable for our major news outlets to position sensational advertisement as educational content?
 This article failed to mention the Dow Jones, from January 1, 1987, through the end of September 2018, is up +2766%, assuming reinvested dividends.
 No timing needed!

 Anytime there’s uncertainty surrounding your money, it can be scary.
 At RCS Financial Planning, we've seen a lot of difficult markets come and go.
 And we can certainly empathize with people who find the current environment troublesome and disturbing.
 We'd like to help, if we can, and to that end, here's what we offer: